St Mary Redcliffe Primary School is a community where everyone is:

 - If the child continues with the unacceptable behaviour they will be given a verbal warning that reminds them that they need to start making the right choices in terms of their behaviour.
 If the behaviour improves they will go back to green.

 In the rare event of extreme behaviours, a member of the SLT will be called for to deal with the situation immediately.
 Relevant action will be taken as a result.
-A pink behaviour form must be completed by the class teacher for all incidents involving level 3 behaviours and the children sent to the relevant phase leader.
-A purple form will be completed by the HT or DHT for level 4 behaviours and parents will be informed.

 - During lunchtimes, the SMSAs on duty will first discuss the unacceptable behaviour with the child.
 If the behaviour continues to be unacceptable the daily designated SLT member will talk to the child.
 This may mean the child has to miss all or part of their lunchtime reflecting on their behaviour.